getopt/EXPRESSION_BY_FEATURE/doc/fix_genic_features.md

 chrYHet     347038
 ```
 Note: given that we have the genome sequence file in FASTA format, the table
-table with chromsome names and lengths can be generated with
+with chromsome names and lengths can be generated with
 [get_chr_lengths.pl](https://github.com/getopt/FASTA_TOOLS/blob/master/get_chr_lengths.pl)